MY APPROACH TO PROFESSIONAL DEVELOPMENT

-There’s a lot that goes into distance learning before you can even get to the learning part.
+There’s a lot that goes into hybrid and distance learning before you can even get to the learning part.

-This workshop is designed to help educators get comfortable with the tools of the trade when it comes to distance learning.
+This workshop is designed to help educators get comfortable with the tools of the trade when it comes to a hybrid or distance learning classroom.
 Participants will learn how to set up and utilize various distance learning tools to design an engaging experience for their students, whether they are learning synchronously or asynchronously.

 This workshop is designed for teachers without any prior video creating experience

 You need to create video lessons for your students but you you don’t have time to learn how to use fancy cameras or complicated editing software.

 In this workshop, you’ll learn what to consider when planning your videos, creating your videos, and assigning and assessing your video lessons.
 From video length to engagement strategies to simple video editing tools, we’ll walk through the video creation process from beginning to end.

 HOW TO USE VIDEO AS AN ASSESSMENT TOOL